Dlugoszewski in Berlin – MaerzMusik24 part 2

 Next: Dlugoszewski inBerlin – MaerzMusik24 – part III, Research and people

 Dancer and choreographer Erick Hawkins and composer Lucia Dlugoszewski met in 1952, soon after the foundation of Hawkins own dance company.
-Before he danced – first male dancer – in the company of Martha Graham.
+Hawkins danced before – first male dancer – in the company of Martha Graham.

 Hawkins explains in his writings the importance of music – live music – in au pair connection with dance and its “free-flow” movement.
-I already read all this and was excited to experience it with my hands and eyes working with Katherine Duke, former assistant of Lucia Dlugoszewski and actual director of the Hawkins Dance Company in New York.
+I already read all this and was excited to experience it with my hands and eyes working with dancer and choreographer Katherine Duke, former assistant of Lucia Dlugoszewski and actual director of the Hawkins Dance Company in New York.
 In fact Dlugoszewski, composer in residence of the Dance Company, took over the direction and even choreographic duties after Hawkins’s death in 1994.
-But, as the dancer and long-standing Hawkins company member Louis Kavouras pointed out during our stay in Berlin, she was choreographing all the time even before.
+But, as long-standing Hawkins company dancer and Hawkins archive curator Louis Kavouras pointed out during our stay in Berlin, she was choreographing all the time even before.
 This was an interesting statement especially in relation with all the materials I saw at the Library of Congress.
 Maybe Dlugoszewki’s mind set was “in tune” with movement as much as with sound…

 This hypothesis became stronger while rehearsing with the (amazing) dancers selected for the project, Juan Corres, Laia Vancells Pi, Marco Rizzi, Kristina Berger.